-The Health Service System (HSS) is overseen by the City's Health Service Board (HSB).
-The composition of the seven member HSB includes a seated member of the City's Board of Supervisors, appointed by the Board President; an individual who regularly consults in the health care field, appointed by the Mayor; a doctor of medicine, appointed by the Mayor; a member nominated by the Controller and approved by the HSB, and three members of the Health Service System, active or retired, elected from among their members.
-The HSB is responsible for appointing a full-time Administrator, who serves at the pleasure of the Health Service Board and setting the policy for and overseeing the administration of the System.
-The HSB conducts an annual review of health benefit costs, ensures benefits are applied without favor or privilege, and administers the business of the Health Service System.
+SFHSS is overseen by the City's Health Service Board (HSB).
+The composition of the seven-member HSB includes a seated member of the City's Board of Supervisors, appointed by the Board President; an individual who regularly consults in the health care field, appointed by the Mayor; a doctor of medicine, appointed by the Mayor; a member nominated by the Controller and approved by the HSB, and three members of SFHSS, active or retired, elected from among their members.
+The HSB is responsible for appointing a full-time Administrator, who serves at the pleasure of the Health Service Board and for setting the policy for and overseeing the administration of the System.
+The HSB conducts an annual review of health benefit costs, ensures benefits are applied without favor or privilege, and administers the business of SFHSS.
 Board meetings are regularly scheduled each month in San Francisco City Hall.
-The Health Service System Director is accountable to the Health Service Board.
+The SFHSS Director is accountable to the HSB.